mainmatter/ember-simple-auth/packages/simple-auth/README.md

-While the authenticator acquires some sort of secret information from an authentication provider when it authenticates the session, __the authorizer uses that secret information to authorize subsequent requests__, thus the authenticator and authorizer have to fit together.
+While the authenticator acquires some sort of secret information from an authentication provider when it authenticates the session, __the authorizer uses that secret information acquired by the authenticator to authorize subsequent requests, thus the authenticator and authorizer have to fit together__.
 An application always only has one authorizer.

 Ember Simple Auth does not include any authorizers in the base library but offers extension libraries that can be loaded in the application as needed: